zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/bulk-insert-libraries.md

 ## Why BulkInsert?

-For **HUGE** performance gains, Entity Framework makes one database round-trip for each entity to insert/update/delete.
+For **HUGE** performance gains, Entity Framework makes one database round-trip for each entity to insert.

 So if you want to add 10,000 entities, 10,000 database round trip will be required which is **INSANELY** slow.
 To use BulkInsert, you will need to use a third-party library.